rastapasta/pokemon-go-protobuf/README.md

 // Do stuff with data
 ```

-## HowTo recompile the proto definitions
+## Recompile the proto definitions

 By now, the [POGOProtos](https://github.com/AeonLucid/POGOProtos) include a compile script.
 Pull the newest revision and compile it with `python compile_single.py -d` to generate a new